 How long will it take to implement the project?

 The implementation of the project will involve a lot of interaction between researchers and students from the DIG group at MIT and the team at Makerere.
 It will also involve a lot of travel for both teams right from stage of information gathering in February 2016 to the piloting of the project and training of team members.
 We hope to conclude the project by the end of August 2016.

 What has been the impact of the MIT programme on the project?

-"Through the generous support from Total, I was able to form linkages with MISTI and coordinate several visits to MIT that led to a joint application for this seed grant"
+"Through the generous support from Total, I was able to form links with MISTI and coordinate several visits to MIT that led to a joint application for this seed grant."

 2009 - Present